altwaireb/laravel-world/README.md

 This means that only these two countries and the states and cities affiliated with them will be activated.
-This means that only these two countries and the states and cities affiliated with them will be activated.

 + Note: If both `iso2` and `iso3` are empty, the `is_active` column takes the default value from the config file.
 + Note: If a country is active, all its states and cities are active.